 We spend most of our lives terrified of unwanted change, of being broken, of losing what and who we have.
-And still brokenness is thrust upon our unwilling stories, and we scramble in shame and panic to replace what we have lost, to glue the little pieces back together into something resembling what we had before.
+Still, brokenness is thrust upon our unwilling stories, and we scramble in panic to replace what we have lost, to glue the little pieces back together into something resembling what we had before.

 But what if it’s true that the real power is simply in the willingness to be broken?
 What if the only real opportunity to gain is through loss?
 Would that change how we think, what we fear, how we live?